-Hence, for $\mu_A < \frac{1}{2}$ and θ sufficiently small (as quantified in (34), (35)) we have a convergent method.
+Hence, for $\mu_A < \frac{1}{2}$ and θ sufficiently small (as quantified in (37), (38)) we have a convergent method.
 Moreover, these bounds for the contration number are independent of parameters (in our case: l, ν and ξ) if μ_A and θ are independent of these parameters.
 For the multigrid preconditioner we have $\mu_A \approx 0.15$, independent of l, ν and ξ , cf. section 4.1.
-We take $\theta \approx \frac{1}{2}$, cf. remark 4.
-Due to the fact that the Schur complement preconditioner Q_S discussed in section 4.1 has spectral constant γ_S and Γ_S independent of l, ν and ξ , an approximate solution that satisfies (33) can be computed with a low and uniformly (w.r.t. parameters) bounded number of PCG iterations.
+A reasonable parameter value is $\theta \approx \frac{1}{2}$, cf. remark 6.
+Due to the fact that the Schur complement preconditioner Q_S discussed in section 4.1 has spectral constant γ_S and Γ_S independent of l, ν and ξ , an approximate solution that satisfies (36) can be computed with a low and uniformly (w.r.t. parameters) bounded number of PCG iterations.
 This implies that this method is optimal in the sense that the amount of work per iteration is proportional to that of a few matrix-vector multiplications and the rate of convergence is robust w.r.t. variation in the parameters l, ν and ξ .

-Remark 5.
-Consider the special case of only a rescaling of the A_l -block in the matrix A_l as in remark 3.
+Remark 7.
+Consider the special case of only a rescaling of the A_l -block in the matrix \mathcal{A}l as in remark 5.
 The multigrid preconditioner and the Cahouet-Chabard Schur complement preconditioner automatically take this scaling into account.
 One may check that the result of the inexact Uzawa method are not influenced by this scaling.